JarKz/hyprland_kb_switcher/README.md

 It script will help you, because it based on concept, which uses on MacOS: it switches only two last languages if key combination presses only one time, but when combination presses more than one, then switches between all languages.

-## Variance
+## Variants

-Currently available onle python script.
-Maybe not the best as possible.
-But I want to implement the same logic on other languages:
+The languages, on which the scripts currently implemented:

+- [X] Python
 - [ ] Bash
 - [X] Rust
 - [ ] C
 - [ ] C++

 I have good knowledge only about Python and Rust languages, so implementing the logic on the other language may take more time.
-But, I'll glad, if you contribute it!
+But, I'll glad, if you'll help with it!

 ## Contribution